sinedied/articles/articles/angular/ng-lite/ng-lite-2.md

 tsconfig.json             # TypeScript config
 ```

 Let's focus now on building our todo list app.
-The feature set we'll implement is rather classic, but will allow us to have a look at all these fundamentals:
+The feature set we'll implement is rather classic, but will allow us to have a look at all these fundamentals topics:

 - Creating container and presentational components
 - Passing data between components